HoffsMH/ex-tl/taskell.md

 - investigate getting all systemctl work in bootstrap into tl
     * [ ] restic backup (done)
     * [ ] syncthing (this is automatic so leave it alone for now)
+- done archive syncthing conflicts why?
+    > solved this by implementing write only system. a new file with timestamp for name is is archiving can later implement a cat
+- conky setup to tl
+    > This requires using ports to stream output from conky command into xsetroot.
+See ~/.xinit for what needs to be done
+    * [ ] ended up with polybar config
+- tl new cap
+    > this thing creates a new capture file that can be later folded into the main capture file.
+The reason for this is that I want to be able to write stuff independant of private stuff that might be my main capture file.
+I guess another thing is needed something like tl cap merge
+    * [x] maybe  its more of a category creation maybe category creation is  a list of categories in a category file and each entry is a folder with a capture file inside and  I can basically run tl cap with a prefixed category somehow to file it away in that category.
+    * [x] also if we have something in clipboard throw it in there
+    * [x] also open it in text editor upon creation?